SAP/sap-btp-service-operator/README.md

     ```

-4. Check that a secret with the same name as the name of your binding is created.
-The secret contains the service credentials that apps in your cluster can use to access the service.
+3. Check that the `Secret` with the same name as the name of your `ServiceBinding` is created.
+Remember, you need this custom resource to obtain the access credentials needed for the apps to use the service:

     ```bash
     kubectl get secrets